Homemade Creamed Coconut Yoghurt

 4 tbsp. coconut butter

-Sterilize.
-To prevent bad bacteria to enter, you should sterilize the equipment you’ll be making your yogurt in, including spoons and the container you will incubate the yogurt in.
+If you plan to use your yogurt in future batches, you should sterilize the equipment you’ll be making your yogurt in, including spoons and the container you will incubate the yogurt in, to prevent bad bacteria to enter.

 Pour boiling water over your equipment before using it.
 Or you can run your equipment through the dishwasher.

-Pour ¾ coconut milk and coconut buttter into a saucepan.
+Pour ¾ of the coconut milk into a saucepan.

 Mix 2 ½ tbsps. tapioca flour / arrowroot powder with the rest of the coconut.
 Whisk with a fork or use a blender bottle until incorporated.